MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 1. serving the content to the browser.

 Therefore, a site deployed on Walrus Sites cannot use service workers.
-Installing a service worker from within a Walrus Site will result is a dysfunctional site and a poor experience for the user.
+Installing a service worker from within a Walrus Site will result in a dysfunctional site and a poor experience for the user.

 ## The iOS Sui Wallet Mobile does not work with Walrus Sites